Domestic and International Shipping

 FlatDomesticCalculatedInternational types can be used to specify separate shipping types for the domestic and international legs of a traditional international shipment.
 Certain limitations apply to using shipping types with the Global Shipping Program.
 See Global Shipping Types.

 Flat rate shipping (or "flat shipping") is when the seller specifies a fixed shipping rate that the buyer is to pay, regardless of package dimensions or weight, and regardless of distance.
 The seller can offer various shipping services to the buyer (for example, USPS Airmail Parcel Post and UPS Express Plus) and decides how much the buyer would have to pay for each service, regardless of the actual cost of such shipping to the seller.
-The seller can offer or require insurance at a value set by the seller.
-See Shipping Insurance.
 The seller can also tack on a surcharge in certain circumstances.
 See Shipping Surcharge.

 Calculated rate shipping (or "calculated shipping") is when a seller offers shipping services and requests that eBay calculate the shipping cost according to such things as the package's dimensions and weight and the buyer's postal code.
-The seller can offer or require insurance, but the insurance cost is determined by the selected shipping service (and is not known until the final sale price is known for the item).
 The seller can also charge the buyer packaging/handling costs in addition to whatever the shipping service would charge.
 See Packaging and Handling Cost.

 Freight shipping is the shipping of items that are heavier than can be shipped with standard flat or calculated rate services.
 See Specifying Freight Shipping.